dradoaica/Detecting.Objects.In.Images.With.ONNX.In.ML.NET/README.md

 The project is organized as follows:

-* **ObjectDetection**: The main console application project.
+- **ObjectDetection**: The main console application project.
+    - **assets**: Contains the model file and sample images.
+    - **Common**: Helper methods for formatting console output.
-    * **DataStructures**: Contains data classes used for ML.NET data loading and settings.
+    - **DataStructures**: Contains data classes used for ML.NET data loading and settings.
-        * `ImageNetData.cs`: Defines the schema for loading image data.
+        - `ImageNetData.cs`: Defines the schema for loading image data.
-        * `ImageNetSettings.cs`: Defines image dimensions expected by the model.
+        - `ImageNetSettings.cs`: Defines image dimensions expected by the model.
-        * `TinyYoloModelSettings.cs`: Defines input/output tensor names for the ONNX model.
+        - `TinyYoloModelSettings.cs`: Defines input/output tensor names for the ONNX model.
-    * **YoloParser**: Contains classes for parsing the YOLO model output.
+    - **YoloParser**: Contains classes for parsing the YOLO model output.
-        * `YoloOutputParser.cs`: Logic to parse the model output tensor into bounding boxes.
+        - `YoloOutputParser.cs`: Logic to parse the model output tensor into bounding boxes.
-        * `YoloBoundingBox.cs`: Represents a detected object's bounding box.
+        - `YoloBoundingBox.cs`: Represents a detected object's bounding box.
-        * `DimensionsBase.cs`: Base class for dimensions.
+        - `DimensionsBase.cs`: Base class for dimensions.
-    * `OnnxModelScorer.cs`: Handles loading the ONNX model and scoring images.
+    - `OnnxModelScorer.cs`: Handles loading the ONNX model and scoring images.
-    * `Program.cs`: The entry point of the application.
+    - `Program.cs`: The entry point of the application.
-* **assets**: Contains the model file and sample images.

 ## DataSet